American style option – An option that may be exercised at any time before the option expires.

 Spread – Two simultaneous trades in which you buy one option and sell another.
 The underlying is the same for both options, but the expiration may vary.

 Spread Transaction – A simultaneous options trade consisting of 2 (or more) legs.
-The legs are such they they partially offset each other.
+The legs are such they partially offset each other.
 A hedged position.

 Standard Deviation – A statistic describing how closely data points are distributed around the average of those data points